 - Steamy showers

-- Warm baths
+- Hot baths

-- Sanitized dishes
+- Clean dishes

-- Clean towels and sheets
+- Sanitized towels and sheets

 - Hot water, period.

-Given the significance of the water heater, do you truly know much about it?
+Given the importance of the water heater, do you truly know much about it?
 We’re here to provide a couple things to keep in mind when it comes to servicing, maintaining, and replacing your water heater.

-The typical lifespan of residential water heaters is 10-12 years.
+The typical lifespan of residential water heaters is between ten and twelve years.

-Water Heater sizing is a significant replacement factor.
+Water Heater sizing is a significant replacement consideration.